chromatone/chromatone.center/content/shop/stickers/index.md

 Upgrade your [Guitar](./guitar/index.md) or [Ukulele](./ukulele/index.md) with color notes strip stickers.

 The newer [A5 MULTI stickers](./a5multi/index.md) are printed on transparent vinyl and are more useful for more experienced musicians.

+The holographic [Holocircle](./holocircle/index.md) is just a nice visual aid to recall all the 12 notes and colors to play with.